 There is not a moment of our lives that we do not, consciously or unconsciously, exercise faith—in a person, an object, or a law.
 We sit in a chair because we believe it will bear our weight.
 We ride in an elevator because we believe it is constructed and maintained to carry people safely from one floor to another.
 We ride in an automobile because we have confidence that it can take us to our destination.
 That these objects of our confidence are generally trustworthy is an unending source of comfort and satisfaction.
 Remove this confidence and life becomes a nightmare.

-But for the Christian there exists a greater source of confidence, inexhaustible in its help, comfort and blessing.
-Our confidence is in God and all that implies.
-David in Psalm 40:4 says: “Blessed is that man that maketh the Lord his trust …” It is God, the sovereign, omnipotent, omniscient and omnipresent God—the one who is loving, kind and gracious—in whom we can trust.
+For the Christian there exists a greater source of confidence, inexhaustible in its help, comfort, and blessing.
+David in Psalm 40:4 says: “Blessed is that man that maketh the Lord his trust.…” We trust in the sovereign, omnipotent, omniscient, and omnipresent God, who is loving, kind and gracious.

 Already a CT subscriber?
 Log in for full digital access.

 Have something to add about this?
 See something we missed?
 Share your feedback here.